 For example, over the last twenty nine years deforestation in Sumatra, Indonesia has been driven by the expansion of oil palm plantations.
 Palm oil is found in pizza, doughnuts, chocolates, cooking oil, margarine and ice creams.
 It is also found in deodorant, shampoo, toothpaste and lipstick.
 According to WWF it can be found in half of all packaged food products in supermarkets because of its long life characteristics.
 Global demand for oil palm products, oil and kernel, is expected to triple by 2050.
 Palm kernel products are widely used to feed livestock.

-These are the days of reckoning, we either change everything or destroy the future of all young people alive today.
+These are the days of reckoning, we either stop eating animals or destroy the future of all young people alive today.

 Inspired by: Books ‘Dead Zones’ and ‘Farmageddon’ written by Philip Lymberry